anchorchat/anchor-ui/CONTRIBUTING.md

 * issue-#[number] for issues
 * feature/[feature-name] for new features

 ## Getting started

 Please create a new branch from an up to date develop on your fork.

 1. Fork the Anchor-UI repository on Github
 2. Clone your fork to your local machine
-3. Create a branch `git checkout -b my-topic-branch`
+3. Create a branch `git checkout -b feature/[my-feature]`
-4. Make your changes, lint, then push to github with `git push --set-upstream origin my-topic-branch`.
+4. Make your changes, lint, then push to github with `git push --set-upstream origin feature/[my-feature]`.
 5. Visit github and make your pull request.

 If you have an existing local repository, please update it before you start, to minimise the chance of merge conflicts.